 - Injured Family life Situations

-How can I calculate my damages from my case?
+How can I Calculate my Damages from my Hospital Negligence Case?

-These calculations can be determined by an experienced medical malpractice attorney at Dallas W. hartman PC can help you with determining how much compensation you can get, but if you want to get a good head start, there are some good calculators online that can help determine your case.
+Your experienced medical malpractice attorney at Dallas W. hartman PC can help you with determining how much compensation you can get, but if you want to get a good head start, there are some good calculators online that can help determine your case.
 Here’s a good Settlement Calculator.

 How Many Malpractice Suits are Filed Each Year in Allegheny County?wpDataChart with provided ID not found!

 Looking at the data from the Judicial System of Pennsylvania going back to 2003, we can see how many medical malpractice cases were filed in all of Allegheny County, which includes Pittsburgh.
 The highest number of filings occurred in 2010 with a total of 326.
 Our most recent data from 2016 had 271 filings.